pepperpepperpepper/OpenDroidPDF/plan.md

     - render page 1 and assert non-blank
     - optionally assert extracted text contains a known token (prefer `pp_core` text extraction; OCR is last-resort).
   - Definition of done:
-    - On Linux, opening `.docx`/`.doc` works end-to-end and can export an annotated PDF.
+    - On Linux, opening `.docx`/`.doc` works end-to-end and can export an annotated PDF (and the fixture + docs prerequisites are in place).

 - [ ] W2a — Android conversion fallback (no Office Pack installed)
   - When a `.docx`/`.doc` is selected and Office Pack is not installed: